-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:
+C8B If your institution will make use of the SAT in admiss ion decisions for f irst-time, first-year, o degree-seeking applic ants

-in the standbergine processes C8B SAT with Essay component required
+for Fall 2021 please indicate which

+in the admissions process:

-C8B SAT with Essay component recommended
+SAT with Essay component require

-- , C8B SAT with or without Essay of component accepted
+SAT with Essay component recon SAT with or without Essay compo X

+COD SAT WITH OF WITHOUT Essay Compo neni accepted ^

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institution on will use the SAT Γ or ACT writing co

 C8C SAT essay ACT essay

-C8C For admission
+For admission

-C8C For placement
+For placement

-C8C For advising
+For advising

-C8C In place of an application essay
+In place of an application essay

+C8C

-C8C As a validity check on the application essay
+000 As a validity check on the applica tion essay .,

-C8C No college policy as of now X Х
+No college policy as of now X X

 C8C Not using essay component

-C8D In addition, does your institution use applicants' tes st scores for acade mic advising?
+CSD In addition, does your institution use annlicants' tes t scores for acade mic advising?

-C8D Yes No
+C8D in addition, does your mondation Yes No

-Х
+X

+• •

-C8E Latest date by which SAT or ACT scores must be received for fall- April 15 term admission C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+Latest date by which SAT or ACT April 15

+C8E Latest date by which SAT Subject Test scores must be received for

+fall-term admission

+CSE If necessary, use this space to cla rify your test polici ies (e.g. if tests a re recommended for some students

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+C8F in necessary, use this space to de inly your test police ies (e.g., ii tests a re recommended for some students,

+5 0.

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institu ution uses for placem ent (e.g., state tests):

 C8G SAT Х

-C8G ACT Х
+C8G ACT X

-C8G SAT Subject Tests
+SAT Subject Tests

-C8G AP
+C8G · · ·

-C8G CLEP
+CLEP

-C8G Institutional Exam
+Institutional Exam

 C8G State Exam (specify):

-Freshman Profile

-C8F
+Erochmon Brofile

+Freshman Profile od dograe seeliis a full time and rt time first time fir at voor

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enroll (freshman) students enrolled in Fa • •

+(freshman) students enrolled in Fall 2019, including students who began studies during summer,

+international students/nonresident aliens, and stude nts admitted unde r special arrangeme nts.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2019 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).